 This is part 3 of the 5-part Bible study Knowing God’s Word.
 This study seeks to understand how knowing the Bible bring us close to God and responding to God’s will.
 Click here to join the Thomas Nelson Bible email list and receive the full 5-part Bible study.

 How can a young man cleanse his way?
 By taking heed according to Your word.

 “If we confess our sins, He is faithful and just to forgive us our sins and to cleanse us from all unrighteousness” (1 John 1:9).
 What areas of my life can the Bible cleanse?
 It can cleanse me from wrong thoughts.
-Sometimes we are tempted to think critically of others; God’s Word can prevent this (Ps.
+Sometimes we are tempted to think critically of others; God’s Word can prevent this (Psalm.
 1:2).
-On other occasions fearful thoughts may race through our minds; the Scriptures will prevent this also (Josh.
-1:8).
-In fact, the Bible will establish our total thought-life if we but allow it to do so (Phil.
-4:8, 9; 2 Pet.
-1:5–10).
+On other occasions fearful thoughts may race through our minds; the Scriptures will prevent this also (Joshua 1:8).
+In fact, the Bible will establish our total thought-life if we but allow it to do so (Philippians 4:8, 9; 2 Peter 1:5–10).

 It can cleanse me from wrong actions.
 Jesus promised us this would be the case: “You are already clean because of the word which I have spoken to you” (John 15:3).

 Finally, God’s Word will keep us from wrong thoughts, words, and actions; or else wrong thoughts, words, and actions will keep us from God’s Word.

 QUESTION FOR THOUGHT:

 Then Jesus said to those Jews who believed Him, “If you abide in My word, you are My disciples indeed.
 And you shall know the truth, and the truth shall make you free.”